 The Forum Lecture series is a long-held tradition of the school.
 First initiated in 1968 and popularized in the 1980s and early 1990s the lecture series was an inspiring event, introducing the Carleton community to leading architectural thinkers of the day.
 Held during the academic year, approximately one lecture is held per month from the end of September to March.

-Re-established in 2004 through the generous endowment of its founding sponsors, Barry Hobin & Associates, IBI Group, GRC Architects, Trinity Development Group, Merkley Supply and Charlesfort Development, the Forum lecture series continues to introduce our students, faculty and the wider Ottawa community to a host of leading practitioners and critics of architecture.
+Re-established in 2004 through the generous endowment of its founding sponsors, Hobin Architecture, IBI Group, GRC Architects, Trinity Development Group, Merkley Supply and Charlesfort Development, the Forum lecture series continues to introduce our students, faculty and the wider Ottawa community to a host of leading practitioners and critics of architecture.
 As Barry Hobin stated “The importance of the lecture series cannot be stressed enough.
 It has tremendous opportunities to be a catalyst for better design in the Ottawa area — including the Carleton campus,”